01 of 03

 On a cliff above the caves is the Temple of Valadier, built in 1828, reached by a path going up the hill.
 A moving living nativity pageant is held there on December 26 and 30 with more than 300 actors.

-In addition to the caves, the Gola della Rossa and Frasassi Regional Nature Park has many interesting natural features to explore on hiking paths.
+In addition to the caves, the Gola della Rossa and Frasassi Regional Nature Park have many interesting natural features to explore on hiking paths.

 The larger town of Sassoferrato is about 14 kilometers from the caves.
 On the edge of Sassoferrato are Roman ruins and in the historic part of town, there are several museums and churches to visit.
 A little farther away you can take a guided tour of the Benedictine Monastery at Fonte Avellana.